thejaminator/prompt_reward_rl/documentation/main_page.md

 We compare to a policy conditioned on the helpfulness reward only.
 We evaluate its performance on prompts from the helpful dataset only.
 This results to a simpler task for the policy, since we only aim for it to be helpful, rather than helpfulness and harmless at the same time.
+We also observe that the relationship with the target reward is non-monotonic.
+At very high target rewards, the policy generates completions that are worse than setting a lower target reward.

 ### Separate reward models